JonGiamp/lemonde-hack/README.md

-## lemonde.fr Hack
+## lemonde.fr, Premium Hack

-This extension allows you to read for free the premium articles of the website lemonde.fr.
+This extension allows you to read for free the premium articles of the lemonde.fr website.

 [Lint with Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)